-February brought our annual Bunco Party and Dessert fundraiser.
-We had a good turnout despite our competition with the Super Bowl that day.
+Late January brought our annual Bunco Party and Dessert fundraiser.
+We had a great turnout of both members and guests.
 Everyone had a great time and enjoyed wonderful desserts donated by our members.

 In March we had our annual Rummage Sale.
-We had lots of items for sale and lots of help, but attendance was down.
+We had lots of items for sale and lots of help.
+Attendance was better than last year.
 We made some money and donated what we did not sell to our local Second Chance Thrift Store which supports our local animal shelter.
-They were grateful for the donations and we were thankful they were able to squeeze it all into their van!!
-The Rummage Sale is always a lot of hard work, but fun just the same.
-We will be looking for a new chairperson for this event this coming year, since our current chairperson will be leaving us to move closer to her family.
+They were grateful for the donations and we were thankful they could help us get it out of our Clubhouse!
+The Rummage Sale is always a lot of arduous work, but fun just the same.

-In June we will be hosting a members-only Game Day and Potluck to celebrate the successful year we have had.
-Members attending will be sharing dishes representative of the state or country in which they were born.
+In June, we hosted a members-only Game Day and Potluck to celebrate the successful year we had and to look forward to a wonderful year ahead.
+We will again be having this event in June 2017.
+This year, members attending will be sharing dishes made from their oldest family recipes.
+They will also be sharing old cookbooks.
 We should have a wide variety of tasty dishes!
 This will be a time of fun and fellowship (but not fundraising)!

 Beverly Foreman, President